 Proximity Effect

 The proximity effect has been observed across both larger food environments where individuals must walk to different options (Baskin et al., 2016; Langlet, Fagerberg, Glossner, & Ioakimidis, 2017; Meiselman, Hedderley, Staddon, Pierson, & Symonds, 1994; Vanata, Ph, Hatch, & Depalma, 2011), as well as in micro-environment context where individuals can reach different options whilst remaining seated (20cm - 70cm: Hunter, Hollands, Pilling, & Marteau, 2019; Hunter, Hollands, Couturier, & Marteau, 2018; Maas, de Ridder, de Vet, & de Wit, 2012).
-Maas and colleagues found a proximity effect between consumption of chocolate M&M’s at 20cm and 70cm, but no difference in consumption between 70cm and 140cm.
+Maas and colleagues found a proximity effect between the consumption of chocolate M&M’s at 20cm and 70cm, but no difference in consumption between 70cm and 140cm.
 As such, the distances of 20cm and 70cm have since been adopted in more recent research (Hunter et al., 2018, 2019; Knowles, Brown, & Aldrovandi, 2019).
 While the proximity effect is found to be relatively consistent, little is known about the underpinning mechanisms or what is causing the effect to occur (Bucher et al., 2016).
-Hollands et al. (2019)
+Hollands et al. (2019) recently presented an overall medium effect size for the proximity effect with a reduction in snack consumption when placed further away, in agreement with Bucher et al. (2016), but suggest more emphasis should be placed on exploring the proximity effect in field settings to more fully understand the effect and its associated mechanisms.

 Recent research has identified that the proximity effect is unlikely to be moderated by cognitive load or level of education, and suggests the effect may operate via non-conscious processes (Hunter et al., 2018).
 However, this research does not offer new suggestions or add evidence to any prior mechanism for potentially underpinning the effect.
+Both Maas et al., (2012) and Hunter et al. (2018) observed that individuals perceived more effort was required to attain a snack from 70cm away compared to 20cm, but neither study reported inferential analyses to discuss the potential relationship between perceived effort and consumption.
+As these studies manipulated distance, it can be considered that effort to obtain the snack also changed accordingly.
+However, neither study implemented a direct manipulation of “actual” physical effort required to obtain the snack, such as unwrapping the snack in order to consume it, so it is not known whether increasing distance is a true method of increasing effort (Brunner, 2013).
+A specific physical effort manipulation would allow the disentanglement of distance and effort in order to more fully explore whether effort is a mechanism which may explain the proximity effect.

-Maas et al., (2012) individuals perceived more effort was required to attain a snack 70cm away compared to 20cm, but neither study reported inferential analyses to discuss the potential relationship between perceived effort and consumption.
-Maas et al. (2012) and Hunter et al. (2018) found that participants rated M&M’s as equally visually salient regardless of the relative position of the M&M’s, neither study explored the potential relationship between visual salience and consumption.
-Privitera and Creary (2013) examined the proximity effect whilst directly manipulating snack visibilityarm’s reach (30cm) or on a nearby counter (2m away).
-(Hollands et al., 2019)
+Relatedly, Maas et al. (2012) proposed that perceptions of how visually salient a snack appears to the consumer may moderate the proximity effect.
+While Maas et al. (2012) and Hunter et al. (2018) found that participants rated M&M’s as equally visually salient regardless of the relative position of the M&M’s, neither study explored the potential relationship between visual salience and consumption.
+Similarly, Privitera and Creary (2013) examined the proximity effect whilst directly manipulating snack visibility, observing higher consumption of both apple slices and carrot sticks presented closer than further away.
+However, snacks were presented at either arm’s reach (30cm) or on a nearby counter (2m away), so outcomes are less comparable to the studies by Hunter et al. (2018, 2019) and Maas et al. (2012) due to the increased distances relative to the consumer.
+Nonetheless, each of the aforementioned studies show a general trend that increasing distance decreases the amount consumed (Hollands et al., 2019).
+However, little is known regarding the mechanisms which cause this effect, with Maas et al. (2012) proposing the visual salience and effort as the two key mechanisms.

 Physical Effort